-Provide sufficient details of the experimental design and study protocol so that it can be understood clearly by the reviewers.
-Applicants should provide details of exposure systems for specific pollutants (and the rationale for their selection), randomization procedures, methods used for any blinding of observations, and the proposed number of observations (including number of animals or subjects and exposure groups, a calculation of statistical power, and a justification of the numbers of animals/subjects/groups).
+Provide sufficient details of the experimental design and study protocol (including exposure generation and/or characterization) so that it can be understood clearly by the reviewers.
+Applicants should provide details of exposure generation systems for specific pollutants (and the rationale for their selection), randomization procedures, methods used for any blinding of observations, and the proposed number of observations (including number of animals or subjects and exposure groups, a calculation of statistical power, and a justification of the numbers of animals/subjects/groups).
 Describe any new methodology and its advantage over existing methodologies.